-The Commission for Research Integrity is a body with a double role: on the one hand it has an advisory role: on the other it makes decisions on misconduct cases.
+The Commission for Research Integrity is a body with a double role: on the one hand it has an advisory role, on the other hand it makes decisions on misconduct cases.

-Its main responsibilities are:
+These are the main responsibilities:

-- To promote and safeguard good research practice at IBEC. - To deal with allegations of research misconduct. - To promote awareness and training for researchers at all career stages. - To monitor compliance with the Code and update it regularly.
+- promote and safeguard good research practice at IBEC. - deal with allegations of research misconduct and coordinate with the CERCA Ombudsperson. - promote awareness and training for researchers at all career stages. - monitor compliance with the Code and update it regularly.